SAP-samples/security-services-tools/README.md

 None

 ## Download and Installation
-Copy & Paste the source code of the reports into a custom program.
-(You do not need [abapGit](https://github.com/abapGit/abapGit).)
+Use the raw view to copy & paste the source code of the reports into a custom program.
+(You do not need any tool like [abapGit](https://github.com/abapGit/abapGit).)

 ## Known Issues
 No known issues.